TrevorKMDay/ILI/README.md

 Code to create the Singularity container for ILI ROI creation and processing.

+The steps are to:

+ 1. `roi`: Create the mixed ROIs for a given source ROI.
+ 2. `analysis`: For each of those mixed ROIs, create a seedmap and calculate its laterality.
+ 3. `ili`: From the results of `analysis`, calculate the ILI for all available results.

 ## Setup

 This repository relies on a second repository as a submodule.
 When cloning for the first time, run the following code (see this [StackOverflow answer][1]).

     git submodule update --recursive --remote

+Pulling the container from GitHub requires [Git LFS][4].
+Install it and then

+    git fetch crossotope.sif
+    git checkout

 ## Running ROI creation